Regensburg: Museums and exhibitions

 There are 20 museums in Regensburg.
 The Regensburg Museum of History covers the history, culture and arts of Regensburg and Eastern Bavaria from the Stone Age to the present.
 The Imperial Diet Museum (Reichstagsmuseum) in the Old Town Hall presents life during the Holy Roman Empire.
 Its main attractions are an original torture chamber and the Reichssaal, the rooms occupied by the Imperial Diet from 1663 to 1806.
 The Kepler Memorial House (Keplergedächtnishaus) illustrates the life of the famous astronomer and mathematician Johannes Kepler.
 The Municipal Art Gallery (Leerer Beutel) houses art collections, film events and cultural festivals.
 The city has also added several outdoor museums, known as "Document" sites, which give an overview of specific topics such as Roman, Jewish and Bavarian history.

 In addition, there are the Diocese Museums (Bistumsmuseen) of Regensburg and a branch of the Bavarian National Museum located in St. Emmeram's Abbey, which contains the Princely Treasure Chamber of the Thurn und Taxis family.
 The Domschatzmuseum where church treasures, monstrances and tapestries are displayed is in St. Peter's Cathedral.
 Other museums include the Kunstforum Ostdeutsche Galerie, the Naturkundemuseum Ostbayern, the Reptile Zoo, the Regensburg Museum of Danube Shipping (Donau-Schiffahrts-Museum), the Public Observatory Regensburg as well as the Watch Museum (Uhrenmuseum), the Golf Museum, the Post Museum and the Dinoraeum.
 To celebrate its centenary in 2018, the State of Bavaria opened the Museum of Bavarian History in Regensburg.
+In 2023 a Dackelmuseum (Dachshund museum) opened.
 There are also guided tours of most of the historical monuments in Regensburg, as well as organized tours of the city available in several languages.